edonadei/PARN-Boilerplate/README.md

-﻿# PERN (PostgresQL, Express, React, Node) Boilerplate My boilerplate to start full stack GraphQL products
+﻿# PERN (PostgresQL, Express, React, Node) Boilerplate My boilerplate to start full stack GraphQL products.
+It aims to getting started on a application that can handle authentication, CRUD operations, with a frond end.

 ## Getting started
 - Start a redis server with `redis-server`